The Best In Ear Monitors for Musicians - Wireless

 Receiver Battery

-We started off by looking at the best rated FCC compliant in-ear monitors that are widely available in the US.
-We then gathered and analyzed over 3,400 rating sources, including the most recent reviews, ratings and expert recommendations up to mid December of 2022.
+We started off by looking at the best rated FCC compliant in-ear monitors that can be readily brought through major US retailers.
+We then gathered and analyzed over 3,400 rating sources, including the most recent reviews, ratings, and expert recommendations.
 All these data were then fed to the Gearank Algorithm which gave us the rating scores out of 100 that you see above.
-These scores reflect relative market sentiment about each system, and we used the scores to select the best in ear wireless systems in three different categories: Single Receiver, Twin Packs and Four Packs.
+These scores reflect relative market sentiment about each system.
+And we used the scores to select the best ones in three different categories: Single Receiver, Twin Pack and Four Pack.
 For more information about our methods please read How Gearank Works.

 About the Author and Contributors